 If you are close to 59 and 1/2, sometimes a plan will allow workers close to this age or all employees above this age to roll out funds to wherever they wish, even when they are still working at the company.

 If there are in-service rollovers, you can rollover your own personal contributions, but some matching money may have not yet vested according to the vesting schedule.
 If the employer match money has not yet vested, you cannot withdraw it from the plan.
 If you leave the company, the vesting usually cuts off all future funds, similar to how a stock vesting motivates employees to stay at the company by the future benefit being cut off after leaving a company.

 Why is this a restriction on most plans?

 401(k) recordkeepers often make money by how much asset charges and more as assets are in the plan.
-Sometimes business owners or the HR wants to help the plan by building up plan assets, as this can lower fees for all employees and the business.
+Sometimes business owners or HR want to help the plan by building up plan assets, as this can lower fees for all employees and the business.

 This default option is sometimes picked for a plan without the business owner or the HR even knowing about it.

 How do I ask for this?

 You should ask if your plan allows for in-service rollovers.
 In-service distributions are generally seen as an irresponsible retirement saving and tax decision, by removing all your traditional pre-tax dollars and paying taxes on them immediately + a 10% early withdrawal.
 Rolling over to an IRA in the correct manner will keep you safe from any tax penalties from distributions and your longer-term retirement security.
 If you only ask for in-service distributions and do not mention in-service rollovers, your HR or plan provider will likely shut down the conversation over this confusion.